Laykel/nfc-rf-fingerprinting/README.md

 ## Description

-See the project's [report](report/bt-report.pdf) for a precise account of every step (includes the specification).
+See the project's [report](report/final-report.pdf) for a precise account of every step.

 ### Abstract